 How to buy the best shredder

-From shredding the occasional letter or credit card to dealing with a pile of paperwork and bills, we cut through the facts to find the best paper shredder for you.
+From shredding the occasional letter or credit card to dealing with a pile of paperwork and bills, we cut through the marketing hype to help you find the best paper shredder.

 Paper shredders are the ideal tool if you’re mindful of security, and the best models have a range of features designed to make it as easy as possible to dispose of your personal data and avoid identity theft.

-We explain the difference between diamond- and cross-cut shredders, the benefits of CD and credit card slots, and why you should watch out for overflows.
+We explain the difference between micro-cut shredders and cross-cut shredders, the benefits of CD and credit card slots, and why you should watch out for overflows.

 Take a look at our shredder Best Buys, to discover the models that Which? recommends.